syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.MVC/getting-started.md

 The calculated field feature allows user to insert or add a new calculated field based on the available fields from the bound data source using basic arithmetic operators.
 The calculated field can be included in pivot table using the [CalculatedFieldSetting](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PivotView.PivotViewCalculatedFieldSetting.html) class from code behind.
 Or else, calculated fields can be added at run time through the built-in dialog by just setting the [AllowCalculatedField](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.PivotView.PivotView.html#Syncfusion_EJ2_PivotView_PivotView_AllowCalculatedField) property to **true** in pivot table.
 You will see a button enabled in the Field List UI automatically to invoke the calculated field dialog and perform necessary operation.

 N> Calculated field is applicable only for value fields.
+By default, the calculated fields created through code-behind are only added to the field list and calculated field dialog UI.
+To display the calculated field in the pivot table UI, it must be added to the [`values`](https://ej2.syncfusion.com/react/documentation/api/pivotview/dataSourceSettings/#values) property, as shown in the code below.
+Additionally, calculated fields can only be added to the value axis.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}